luisotvb/serrastack/README.md

 ## Service Catalog

-Every service created by SerraStack is registered in the catalog with:
+Every service created by SerraStack is registered in `serrastack-catalog` with:

 - Owner and squad
 - Provisioned cloud resources with ARNs
 - REST endpoints and OpenAPI link
 - Queues and topics produced and consumed
 - Dependencies on other services
-- **Maturity score** — automated evaluation (README, Dockerfile, tests, pipeline, logs, OpenAPI, ADR, SLOs)
+- **Maturity score** — automated evaluation across 10 criteria: README, Dockerfile, tests, pipeline, structured logs, OpenAPI, ADR, health check, security scan and SLOs

 ---